borglefink/gitstat/README.md

 ## Background

-When working with a lot of different git repositories simultaneously, it's nice to hav a tool that helps to get a larger view of what is going on.
+When working with a lot of different git repositories simultaneously, it's nice to have a tool that helps to get a larger view of what is going on.
 As usual, this was a tool I needed, and it was fun to make.

 ## License